rajenr/Query/README.md

 **Note**: when there is no adjacency detection to a target phrase, the GUI simply displays the `null` keyword in place of the first, second, and/or third result.

 Imagine we now feed the text file with `Huffman tree java.`, `Huffman tree cpp.`, and `Huffman tree python`.
 Upon typing in `Huffman tree` into the search-engine, the user may expect to see either `java`, `cpp`, or `python` simply concatenated onto the ending of their search term.
 However, the graph now appears "smarter" than before.
 The program instantaneously rebuilds the entire network of text.
-As the graph is constructed, a breath first search is performed to either add new edges or update the weight of previous adjacencies.
+As the graph is constructed, a breadth first search is performed to either add new edges or update the weight of previous adjacencies.
 We have just trained Query!

 ![GIF](images/gif02.gif)